 Member Since: 2010

-Gutiérrez has received numerous awards for her empirical work, including the 2014 Distinguished Contributions to Social Contexts in Education Research – Lifetime Achievement Award and the 2014 Henry T. Trueba Award for Research Leading to the Transformation of the Social Contexts of Education, (Division G, AERA), and the 2005 AERA Division C Sylvia Scribner Award for influencing the field of learning and instruction.
-She was a Fellow at the Center for Advanced Studies in the Behavioral Sciences, an AERA and NEPC Fellow, and an Osher Fellow, Exploratorium Museum of Science.
-Gutierrez received the AERA Hispanic Research in Elementary, Secondary, or Postsecondary Education Award and the Inaugural Award for Innovations in Research on Diversity in Teacher Education, Division K (AERA).
-She served on the U.S. Department of Education Reading First Advisory Committee and a member of President Obama’s Education Policy Transition Team.
-Professor Gutiérrez was also identified as one of the 2009 Top 100 Influential Hispanics.
+Gutiérrez has won numerous scholarly awards, including the Literacy Research Association Oscar Causey Award for outstanding contributions to literacy research, AERA Division C Sylvia Scribner Award for influencing the field of learning and instruction (2005), the Medal of Excellence from the Columbia University/Teachers College (2016), the AERA Division G Distinguished Contributions to Social Contexts in Education Research-Lifetime Achievement Award (2014) and the Henry T. Trueba Award for Research Leading to the Transformation of the Social Contexts of Education (2014).
+Gutiérrez received the AERA Hispanic Research in Elementary, Secondary, or Postsecondary Education Award and the Inaugural Award for Innovations in Research on Diversity in Teacher Education, Division K (AERA).
+She was a fellow at the Center for Advanced Study in the Behavioral Sciences, served on the U.S. Department of Education Reading First Advisory Committee, and was a member of President Obama’s Education Policy Transition Team.